-The Summer Nosing & Tasting Evenings will commence on the 1st July when Adelphi Distillery will be presenting some of their range of malt whiskies.Click here to see the full summer programme.
+The Summer Nosing & Tasting Evenings are every Wednesday 8.00pm in the Commercial Hotel back hall.Click here to see the full summer programme.

 5 minutes to spare? then why not read this short e-zine article by Paul Stafford who visited Speyside last autumn.
 His voyage of discovery included a visit to the Glenfiddich Distillery, the Fiddichside Inn and the Whisky Museum.
 It's well worth a read.